VOR-increase learning is impaired in L7-Fmr1 KO mice with enhanced cerebellar LTD.

 Diazepam pre-treatment rescued learning impairment of L7-Fmr1 KO mice with enhanced associative LTD.

-(A) Mice were given an IP injection of diazepam (0.5 mg/kg) and then returned to the home cage for 18-24 hours, followed by VOR-increase (top) or VOR-decrease (bottom) training.
+(A) Mice were given an intraperitoneal (IP) injection of diazepam (0.5 mg/kg) and then returned to the home cage for 18-24 hours, followed by VOR-increase (top) or VOR-decrease (bottom) training.
 (B) Top, VOR-increase learning 1 day (18-24 hours) after diazepam administration in L7-Fmr1 KO (red upward triangles) and WT mice (black upward triangles).
 Bottom, VOR-decrease learning (downward triangles) 1 day after diazepam.
 (C) VOR-increase learning in the same mice as in B, 1 week after diazepam treatment, and 18-24 hours after IP saline injection.

 Low frequency (0.5 Hz) VOR-increase learning impairment was not rescued by behavioral pre-training or diazepam pre-treatment.

 (A) Low-frequency VOR-increase learning of L7-Fmr1 KO mice (red) and WT mice (black), without pre-training (left), after 0.5 Hz VOR-decrease pre-training (middle), and after 0.5 Hz Vestibular only pre-training (right).
-(B) Low frequency (0.5 Hz) VOR-increase learning without diazepam pre-treatment (left) and 18-24 hours after IP injection of 0.5 mg/kg diazepam (right).
+(B) Low frequency (0.5 Hz) VOR-increase learning 18-24 hours after IP injection of saline (left) or 0.5 mg/kg diazepam (right).

-Bottom, In mice with enhanced LTD, such as L7-Fmr1 KO (pink) and MHCI KbDb−/− (green), the lower threshold for induction of LTD allows it to be aberrantly recruited by spontaneous activity in the circuit (light violet), saturating the capacity for LTD and reducing its availability to be recruited during training at the synapses where it is needed to support learning, and thus impairing learning.
-Behavioral training that can reverse the LTD or drugs that reduce neural activity to reduce LTD induction can reset the synapses to an LTD-eligible state (upward arrow), restoring normal learning capacity.
+Top, In naïve wild type mice, synapses have a normal threshold for associative LTD, and undergo LTD (dark violet) in response to training, thereby supporting normal learning.
+Bottom, In mice with enhanced LTD, such as L7-Fmr1 KO (pink) and MHCI KbDb−/− (green), the lower threshold for induction of LTD allows it to be aberrantly recruited by spontaneous activity in the circuit (light violet), thereby increasing the threshold for additional LTD induction.
+This prevents the recruitment of LTD during training at the synapses where it is needed to support learning (grey box), which impairs learning.
+Behavioral pre-training or drugs that reduce neural activity can suppress LTD induction and reset the threshold for LTD to normal (upward arrow), restoring the capacity for LTD-dependent learning.

 Baseline oculomotor performance of L7-Fmr1 KO mice was indistinguishable from WT.